cocos-creator/docs-3d-deprecated/en/scripting/external-scripts.md

 ### Usability and cross-platform

-The plug-in script is copied to the build directory almost intact, so the usability and cross-platform of the plug-in script are not guaranteed by **Cocos Creator 3D**.
+The plug-in script is copied to the build directory almost intact, so the usability and cross-platform of the plug-in script are not guaranteed by **Cocos Creator**.
 For example, when plug-in scripts use language features that are not supported by certain platforms, errors will result, especially:

  -**The target platform does not provide native node.js support**<br>
  For example, many [npm](https://www.npmjs.com/) modules directly or indirectly depend on node.js, so they cannot be used after being published to native or web platforms.

  -**Plugins that rely on the DOM API will not be able to publish to the native platform**<br>
  A large number of front-end plug-ins can be used in web pages, such as jQuery, but they may depend on the browser's DOM API.
 Plugins that rely on these APIs cannot be used on the native platform.